SallyTurutov/BioMolX/README.md

 # BioMolX - Biological Complexity Curriculum Learning for Molecular Activity Prediction in Humans

 ## Overview
-This project contains the implementation of the model associated with the paper "Biological Complexity Curriculum Learning for Molecular Activity Prediction in Humans".
+This project contains the implementation of the model associated with the paper ``Biological Complexity Curriculum Learning for Molecular Activity Prediction in Humans``.
-The checkpoints for all the models presented in the paper can be found in the "results" folder.
+The checkpoints for all the models presented in the paper can be found in the ``results`` folder.

 ## Usage

 ### Pre-trained Models
-If you only want to use the pre-trained models, you can find the checkpoints in the "results" folder.
+If you only want to use the pre-trained models, you can find the checkpoints in the ``results`` folder.
 These models are ready for evaluation or prediction.

 ### Train Your Own Model
 If you want to train your own model, follow the steps below: